fsprojects/Paket/docs/content/commands/simplify.md

 Simplify will also affect paket.references files, unless [strict](dependencies-file.html#Strict-references) mode is used.

-<blockquote>Important: `paket simplify` is a heuristic approach to dependency simplificazion.
+<blockquote>Important: `paket simplify` is a heuristic approach to dependency simplification.
 It often works very well, but there are rare cases where simplify can result in changes of the package resolution.</blockquote>

 ## Sample